 People may also notice mild-to-moderate cramping in the lower abdomen.

 During pregnancy, these cramps feel similar to menstrual and premenstrual cramps, and they occur as the embryo grows and stretches the uterus.

 Both PMS and pregnancy affect hormone levels, which may result in breast changes, such as:

 PMS-related breast changes usually resolve at the beginning or end of a person’s period.

 However, breast changes that occur when a woman is pregnant persist

 Fatigue is a symptom of both PMS and early pregnancy.

 People who feel extremely tired before their period may have a more severe type of PMS called premenstrual dysphoric disorder (PMDD).

-The Office on Women’s Health estimate that nearly 5% of people who get periods have PMDD.
+The Office on Women’s Health estimate that nearly

 The symptoms that PMDD causes are similar to those of PMS but more intense.